 Chartered Vehicles.
 Chartered vehicles, such as buses, are contracted, usually with the driver or operator, for a group's exclusive use.
 Volunteers may not sign contracts for charters, even if there is no cost.
-Contact your council to request approval and signature.
-Please send an email to customercare@girlscouts-gateway.org that includes a copy of the contract for the charter and that contract must include a copy of the charter companies' certificate of insurance.
+Contact your council to request approval and signature at customercare@gsgateway.org Please send an email to customercare@girlscouts-gateway.org that includes a copy of the contract for the charter and that contract must include a copy of the charter companies' certificate of insurance.